 - M ≈ $2,129 per month

-This is your principal and interest (P&I) payment only — taxes and insurance come next.
+That's your principal and interest (P&I) payment only.
+Taxes and insurance come next.
 Verify your own numbers with the Mortgage Calculator.

 Property tax is typically collected monthly and held in escrow.
-The national average effective rate is around 1% of assessed home value per year, but rates range from roughly 0.3% in Hawaii to 2.5% or more in New Jersey.
+The national average effective rate sits around 1% of assessed home value per year, though rates range from roughly 0.3% in Hawaii to 2.5% or more in New Jersey.

 Example: $400,000 home at 1% = $4,000/year = $333/month

 Your county assessor's website lists the actual rate for any address.
-Because tax is based on home value — not loan balance — it stays relatively constant throughout your loan term (subject to reassessments).
+Because tax is based on home value rather than loan balance, it stays fairly constant through your loan term, subject to reassessments.

 Lenders require a homeowner insurance policy as a condition of the loan.
-Annual premiums typically run $800–$2,000 depending on location, home size, and coverage level.
+Annual premiums typically run $800 to $2,000 depending on location, home size, and coverage level.

 Example: $1,200/year = $100/month

-In coastal or high-risk areas, premiums can be substantially higher.
-Shop at least three carriers before closing — rates can vary by hundreds of dollars for identical coverage.
+Coastal or high-risk areas often see substantially higher premiums.
+Shop at least three carriers before closing since rates can swing by hundreds of dollars for identical coverage.

-PMI — Private Mortgage Insurance — protects the lender if you default, and it is required when you borrow more than 80% of the home's value.
-The annual cost is typically 0.5%–1.5% of the loan balance.
+PMI, Private Mortgage Insurance, protects the lender if you default, and it kicks in when you borrow more than 80% of the home's value.
+The annual cost typically runs 0.5% to 1.5% of the loan balance.

 Example: $320,000 loan at 1% PMI = $3,200/year = $267/month

-PMI is not permanent.
-Under federal law (Homeowners Protection Act), lenders must cancel PMI automatically when your balance reaches 80% of the original purchase price.
-You can also request early cancellation once you reach 20% equity through a combination of payments and appreciation.
+PMI doesn't stick around forever.
+Under federal law (the Homeowners Protection Act), lenders must cancel it automatically once your balance reaches 80% of the original purchase price.
+You can also request early cancellation once you reach 20% equity through a mix of payments and appreciation.

-In the 20%-down example above, PMI does not apply.
+In the 20%-down example above, PMI doesn't apply at all.

 Putting it all together for a $400,000 home with 20% down at 7%: